hyperf/hyperf/docs/en/validation.md

 ## Handling error messages

-Calling the `errors` method through the `Validator` instance returns a `Hyperf\Utils\MessageBag` instance, which has various convenient methods for handling error messages.
+Calling the `errors` method through the `Validator` instance returns a `Hyperf\Support\MessageBag` instance, which has various convenient methods for handling error messages.

 ### View the first error message of a specific field